-Climate Change in the Sacramento Valley: Contemplating the Future
+Climate Change in the Sacramento Valley: Imagining the Future

 I’ve been reading and writing about climate change for several years now.
-Yet, there is that moment when you realize it has pierced the sacred spaces, the places we call home.
+Yet, there is that moment it pierces the sacred spaces, the places we call home.
 My moment occurred during the 2017 fires in Napa and Sonoma Counties, California.
 Here’s my story.

 The future lies just over those hills …

 Lately, this dream comes to mind, and I’m sure I know why.
 As communities experience devastating hurricanes, floods and fires, the present feels unfamiliar—the future, apocalyptic.
-Yet, scientists say if we continue burning fossil fuels without a viable plan to bring carbon emissions down to net zero, global temperatures could rise 4°C by the early 2060s to the 2070s.
-Earth—the planet we’re attached to, the one that has sustained us for millennia—would seem alien.
-And though it’s not too late to avoid a catastrophic temperature increase, we haven’t yet devised a feasible plan to prevent it.
-The future could be closer than we think: perhaps, to the west, just over those hills.
+Yet, if we continue burning fossil fuels at our current rate, global temperatures could increase 4°C by the early 2060s to the 2070s.
+Earth, our home—the planet that has sustained us for millennia—would be unrecognizable.
+And though it’s not too late to avoid a catastrophic temperature rise, we haven’t yet devised a feasible plan to prevent it.
+The future could be closer than we think.

 I moved back to Davis, California—a small city located in the Sacramento Valley, 11 miles west of Sacramento—in August of 2017 at the age of 57, having lived in Southern California and, more recently, the Bay Area since 2002.
 I longed for deciduous trees, a small-town feel and that sense of belonging that comes from taking root in a place for a very long time, so I plotted my return.
 And although Davis is a bustling university town with London-style-double-decker buses, parents ferrying kids here and there and hordes of bicycles, it also has a quaint downtown, trees that reach across quiet streets and open space.